Why you should evaluate an experimentation platform sooner rather than later

 • Can you conduct many concurrent experiments?

-• Are you equipped with features like mutual exclusion, CUPED, holdouts, and multi-armed bandits
+• Are you equipped with features like mutual exclusion, CUPED, holdouts, and multi-armed bandits?

 • Does your platform bring cross-functional teams together for collaboration and sharing of experiment data?